jgacuca567/kenafrica/wp-content/plugins/booking/readme.txt

 11. **Calendar Skins**.
 Select calendar skin for better fitting to your web-site design.

 == Changelog ==
+= 6.2.1 =
+- Features and issue fixings in All versions:
+ * **Fix** Improve security checking during saving settings and searching in booking listing pages.
+- Personal / Business Small / Business Medium / Business Large / MultiUser versions features:
+ * **Fix** showing of error message instead of stop working, during submitting new booking, if this booking possible only  in different booking resources for different days,  but system have not allow this.
+This issue exist  in some situations for booking resources with  specific capacity, when  all payment options are deactivated. (fix:6.2.1.1) *(Business Large, MultiUser)*
+ * **Fix** issue of incorrect  working with  required radio-button options. (fix:6.2.1.2)  *(Personal, Business Small/Medium/Large, MultiUser)*
+ * **Fix** issue of not calculating "LAST" option in "Valuation days" if previously used "Together" term.  (fix:6.2.1.3) Description: the number of selected days in calendar = to  the number of days in settings "Together",  then Booking Calendar stop  any other interaction of checking cost  and just  return  cost  depend from  settings in this "Together" term.
+Thats why  the "LAST" row cost  settings was ignored. *(Business Medium/Large, MultiUser)*

 = 6.2 =
 - Features and issue fixings in All versions:
  * **New** Moving bookings to trash instead of complete deleting.